A Holistic Approach to Reactive Mobile Manipulation: Related Work

 Many mobile manipulation systems have been designed in recent years.
 Most prominently, the work in \cite{mm0} used visual, tactile and proprioceptive sensor data to accomplish pick and place tasks using the PR2 robot.
 Graspable objects and support surfaces are segmented from 3D data, known objects have meshes fitted, and point clouds represent unknown objects.
 Grasp poses are achieved using an OMPL motion planner \cite{ompl} which generates motion for the 7 degree-of-freedom arm to follow.
 The approach in \cite{mm1} extends this to tightly couple visual and tactile sensors to enable grasp failure detection.
 The tactile feedback enables some local reactivity in grasping to account for sensor error or small grasp-target perturbances.
 Similar approaches are used on the Intel HERB platform in \cite{mm7, mm9}.
 Additionally, \cite{mm8} uses a similar approach on the ARMAR-III robot for dual-arm grasping.
 In each of these works, the base of the robot is moved into position \emph{before} actuating the arm to complete a grasp.
 While this simplifies the problem, the task is completed in a slow, and discontinuous manner where the motion is not \emph{graceful}.
 Graceful motion is defined as being safe, comfortable, fast, and intuitive \cite{grace}.
 Specifically, the velocity must be smooth and consistent -- not stop-start or unnatural.

 Each of the above-mentioned works use motion planning to find an optimal trajectory subject to the supplied criteria.
 Motion planners can offer collision avoidance, joint limit avoidance, among many useful features.
 However, the associated computation time limits them to open-loop control.
 In a benchmark from \cite{trajopt}, motion planners from the OMPL library range from 0.61\unit{s} to 1.3\unit{s} to compute a trajectory on a 7 degree-of-freedom arm, and between 18.7\unit{s} to 20.3\unit{s} to compute a trajectory on an 18 degree-of-freedom PR2 robot.
-This look-then-move paradigm is slow and not robust to environmental change and sensor error.
+This look-then-move paradigm is slow and not robust to environmental change and sensor or motion error.

 The NEO controller in \cite{neo} exploits the differential kinematics of a table-top manipulator to create a motion controller which can avoid both static and dynamic obstacles while also avoiding the joint position and velocity limits of the manipulator.
 The controller is purely reactive and is an extension of the classical resolved-rate motion control \cite{rrmc} which has been re-framed as a quadratic programming optimisation problem (QP).
-NEO's performance was shown to be comparable to motion planners for a reaching task with obstacles -- while only taking only 9.8\unit{ms} to compute a step.
-An alternate approach to reactive motion control is through potential fields where the robot is repelled from joint limits and obstacles while being attracted towards the goal \cite{re0}.
-However, the potential field approach performs poorly compared NEO \cite{neo} and becomes intractable for complex and cluttered environments.
-The low latency of reactive motion controllers allows for greater versatility in the operation of the robot than planning based approaches and makes tasks such as closed-loop visual grasping possible.
+NEO's performance was shown to be comparable to motion planners for a reaching task with obstacles -- while taking 9.8\unit{ms} to compute each step.
+An alternate approach to reactive motion control is through potential fields where the robot is repelled from joint limits and obstacles while being attracted towards the goal \cite{re0, pot} and has been implemented on a mobile manipulator \cite{re2}.
+However, the potential field approach performs poorly compared to NEO \cite{neo} and becomes intractable for complex and cluttered environments.
+In \cite{re1}, reactive whole-body control was achieved on a holonomic humanoid platform using a velocity controller on the mobile base and force control for the manipulators.
+The low latency of reactive motion controllers allows for greater versatility in the operation of the robot than planning based approaches, and makes tasks such as closed-loop visual grasping possible.